aditya06121/Web-Calculator/README.md

 ### Testing
 Since I'm planning for a test driven approach, writing tests becomes crucial for the development of all the individual parts of this project.
 #### Testing Frameworks used:
-1. gtest for cpp testing
-2. jest for node testing
+1. jest for node testing
-3. cypress for frontend-backend integration testing
+2. cypress for frontend-backend integration testing

 ### Getting Started: